 Faculty are encouraged to make graded final examinations or papers available to students at the end of the semester.
-A copy of each student's graded final examination/paper should be retained by the college for a period of one semester.
+The College will retain a copy of each student's graded final examination/paper and examples from across the range of student performance of graded responses to all assessment instruments of the last two presentations of the course to evaluate program effectiveness.